hungdao8796/my-resume/README.md

 - 4+ years of experience in Software Development
 - 4+ years of experience in JavaScript, HTML, Css
 - 3+ years of experience in Css Preprocessors (Sass, Scss)
-- 3+ years of experience in Unit testing (Qunit, Sinon)
+- 3+ years of experience in Unit testing (Qunit, Sinon, Jest)
-- 1 year of experience in Java
+- 1 year of experience in Java, NodeJs
 - 1 year of experience in CoffeeScript, TypeScript

 <br>